How to turn up in a suit

 7. Tailoring is always worth it

-Suit’s are a silent language, and the more you understand the easier it will be to communicate.
+Suits are a silent language, and the more you understand the easier it will be to communicate.
 Though rules of fit are not cast in stone, they do exist for a reason.
+Having something adjusted, or made for you, will allow you to make it unique to your style and personality.

 8. Don’t Over-Accessorize